vanska/typed-string-interpolation/README.md

 ### Contributing for a release

-Steps for contributing through a PR:
+Steps for contributing through a pull request:

 - Fork `main` on Github and clone fork locally
+- Install dependencies
-- `npm ci` to install dependencies
+  - `npm ci`
-- Make changes while running tests
+- Make changes while running tests in watch mode
-  - Unit test in watch mode:
-    - `npm run test:unit:watch`
-  - Unit test for types in watch mode:
-    - `npm run test:unit:types:watch`
+  - `npm run test:unit:all:watch`
-- Once all changes are complete create a new release with [changesets](https://github.com/changesets/changesets)
+- Once all changes are complete, create a new release with [changesets](https://github.com/changesets/changesets)
   - `npm run changeset`
 - Commit and push changes to fork
 - Open a pull request against the fork
+- If the PR needs changes before a merge to `main` can be made, push more changes to the fork until the PR is approved